IBM-Bluemix-Docs/ComposeForJanusGraph/connecting-bluemix-app.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting a Bluemix application
+# Connecting an {{site.data.keyword.cloud_notm}} application

-To connect a Bluemix application to your service, use the service credentials that are created when the service is provisioned.
+To connect an {{site.data.keyword.cloud_notm}} application to your service, use the service credentials that are created when the service is provisioned.

 ## Available credentials